SkafteNicki/dtu_mlops/README.md

 {: .important }
 > Core module

 at the top of their corresponding page.
-Core modules are importantly to go through to be able to pass the course.
+Core modules are important to go through to be able to pass the course.
 You are highly recommended to still do the optional modules.

 ## MLOps: What is it?